divyanshu512-gif/FNP-Sales-Analysis/README.md

 # FNP-Sales-Analysis

-This project build a comprehensive structured analytical dashboard of FNP.
-In this project, we are going to explore different types of data sets and use ETL (Extract Tansfer Load) to arrange data.
-And cleaning data set, taking out the useful information and creating a dashboard that help the managment to take appropriate decesion.
+This project presents a comprehensive sales analysis dashboard for FNP (Ferns N Petals).
+The objective is to analyze sales data using the ETL (Extract, Transform, Load) process to clean, structure, and extract meaningful insights from raw datasets.

+The project focuses on data cleaning, transformation, and visualization to identify key performance indicators such as revenue trends, customer behavior, product performance, and seasonal demand patterns.

+An interactive dashboard has been developed to support data-driven decision-making and help management optimize sales strategies.